nhubbard5/cse15l-lab-reports/labreport2/report.md

 ## Part 2
 ![Private Key Path](lab3privkeypath.png)
 The above image shows the path to the private key on my personal computer.
-The path is `C:/Users/njmhu/.ssh
+The path is \`C:/Users/njmhu/.ssh
 ![Public Key Path](lab3pubkeypath.png)
 The above image shows the path to the authorized_keys file which contains the public key.
+The path is `/home/linux/ieng6/cs15lfa23/cs15lfa23pt/.ssh
 ![Logged In Without Password](loggedin.png)
 Finally, the above image shows a successful log in without my password being requested.